mfkiwl/raisin64-docs/_build/html/_sources/cpu/isa.rst.txt

 Comparing the 16, 32, and 64-bit formats, the smaller instructions contain those instructions which will fit in the reduced number of bits.
 The larger instruction formats are a super-set of the smaller ones, and whenever an instruction is available in a smaller format, it is available in all larger formats.
 For example, ADDI is available in 16, 32, and 64-bit instruction size, with the permitted size of the immediate growing as the instruction grows.

 The 32 and 64-bit instruction formats share the same Unit/Op numbers, which are effectively the OpCode.
 The Unit number represents the type of operation while the Op indicates the specific operation requested.
+This conveniently fits into the first 8 bits of the instruction, making the opcode easier to view and manipulate.

 16-bit formats
 --------------